 Louisville vs. Washington Women's Basketball Predictions & Picks - December 20

-Wednesday's game features the No. 19 Louisville Cardinals (10-2) and the No. 23 Washington Huskies (11-0) clashing at KFC Yum!
-Center (on December 20) at 7:00 PM.
-This matchup, according to our computer prediction, will result in a 66-61 win for Louisville.
+Wednesday's contest that pits the No. 19 Louisville Cardinals (10-2) versus the No. 23 Washington Huskies (11-0) at KFC Yum!
+Center has a projected final score of 66-61 (based on our computer prediction) in favor of Louisville, who is slightly favored in this matchup according to our model.
+Tipoff is at 7:00 PM on December 20.

-In their last matchup on Saturday, the Cardinals suffered an 86-62 loss to UConn.
+The Cardinals enter this game after an 86-62 loss to UConn on Saturday.

-In their last outing on Saturday, the Cardinals suffered an 86-62 loss to UConn.
-The Huskies enter this contest following a 64-32 win against Saint Mary's (CA) on Saturday.
-In the losing effort, Kiki Jefferson led the Cardinals with 19 points.
-Chloe Briggs scored a team-high 14 points for the Huskies in the victory.
+Last time out, the Cardinals lost 86-62 to UConn on Saturday.
+In their most recent matchup on Saturday, the Huskies earned a 64-32 victory over Saint Mary's (CA).
+Kiki Jefferson recorded 19 points, six rebounds and four assists for the Cardinals.
+Chloe Briggs totaled 14 points, one rebound and three assists for the Huskies.

 Catch college basketball action all season long on Fubo!